Pen-Pal Passion Is Revived In Broadway's 'She Loves Me'

 (SOUNDBITE OF SONG, "DEAR FRIEND")

-BARBARA COOK: (Singing) Charming, romantic, the perfect cafe.
+BARBARA COOK: (As Amalia, singing) Charming, romantic, the perfect cafe.
 Then as if it isn't bad enough, a violin starts to play.
 Candles and wine, tables for two, but where are you, dear friend?
-Couples go past me; I see how they look so discretely sympathetic when they see the rose and the book.
+Couples go past me.
+I see how they look so discretely sympathetic when they see the rose and the book.
 I make believe nothing is wrong.
 How long can I pretend?
 Please make it right.
 Don't break my heart.
 Don't let it end, dear friend.

 GROSS: That's Barbara Cook from the original cast recording of "She Loves Me."
 A new revival of the musical opens Thursday.
 With me is Sheldon Harnick, who wrote the lyrics to this 1963 Broadway musical, and Scott Ellis, who directed this new revival for the Roundabout Theatre.
 He also directed the 1993 revival of "She Loves Me."